MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/editor-tooling.md

 # Editor tooling

 Graphics Tools contains a plethora of Unity editor tooling to help with mixed reality development.
 A handful of items are described below.
-The rest can be found in their respective subject areas, such as [accessibility uilities](accessibility-utilities.md) and the [measure tool](measure-tool.md).
+The rest can be found in their respective subject areas, such as [accessibility utilities](accessibility-utilities.md) and the [measure tool](measure-tool.md).

 ## Menu items

-Description of menu items found in the `Window > Graphics Tools` menu section.
+Description of menu items found in the **Window > Graphics Tools** menu section.

 ### Take screenshots